-The Second Circuit's opinion refers to two principles of construction.
+The Second Circuit's opinion referred to two principles of construction.

-The defendants' argument relied on the principle of construction that "favors reading a 'limiting clause or phrase . . . as modifying only the noun or phrase that it immediately follows."
+The defendants' argument relied on the principle that "favors reading a 'limiting clause or phrase . . . as modifying only the noun or phrase that it immediately follows.'"
 That principle is commonly referred to as "the rule of the last antecedent."
-The Second Circuit noted that the principle of construction is more nuanced than that, quoting the sixth edition of Sutherland on Statutory Construction ("Sutherland") as saying that the principle applies only "where no contrary intention appears."
+The Second Circuit said that the principle is more nuanced than that, quoting Sutherland on Statutory Construction (as it's commonly called) as stating that the principle applies only "where no contrary intention appears."
+10

 But the Second Circuit didn't limit itself to demonstrating that shortcoming in the defendants' argument.
-Instead, it proposed a principle of construction that pointed to the meaning opposite to that sought by the defendants: "When there is no comma . . . , the subsequent modifier is ordinarily understood to apply only to its last antecedent.
-When a comma is included, as in the Edge Act provision, the modifier is generally understood to apply to the entire series."u (This article refers to that principle as "the comma test under the rule of the last antecedent.")
-The court went on to state that presence of a comma before the "either directly" modifier indicated, "according to the conventions of grammar and statutory interpretation, an intention that the modifier apply to the entire list and not merely to the last item in the list."
+Instead, it noted a related principle that pointed to the meaning opposite to that sought by the defendants: "When there is no comma . . . , the subsequent modifier is ordinarily understood to apply only to its last antecedent.
+When a comma is included, as in the Edge Act provision, the modifier is generally understood to apply to the entire series."
+The court went on to state that the comma before the "either directly" modifier indicated, "according to the conventions of grammar and statutory interpretation, an intention that the modifier apply to the entire list and not merely to the last item in the list."
+12